Nate Hemsley

-Nathaniel Richard Hemsley (born May 15, 1974) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins and Carolina Panthers.
-He played college football at Syracuse University.
+Nathaniel Richard Hemsley (born May 15, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins and Carolina Panthers.
+He played college football for the Syracuse Orange.

 Early life

 Hemsley grew up in Delran Township, New Jersey and graduated from Delran High School in 1991.
 As a senior, he received second-team All-American, All-Freedom League, AllBurlington County and Defensive Player of the Year honors.

 He accepted a football scholarship from Syracuse University.
 As a redshirt freshman in 1993, he was named the starting inside linebacker and led the team in total tackles with 81, while also tallying 2 tackles for loss, 2 passes defensed and one blocked kick.

 In 1994, he was lost for the season with a knee injury he suffered in the season opener against the University of Oklahoma, where he had 10 tackles and one fumble recovery.
 As a junior, he started 11 games at outside linebacker, making 119 tackles (second on the team), 3.5 sacks.

 As a senior, in 1996, he posted 106 tackles (led the team), 6 tackles for loss (third on the team), 3 sacks, 4 quarterback pressures, 3 passes defensed, while being named First-team All-Big East.